 transportation as an alternative to driving.

-services, service providers, tour operators, biking and walking
+service providers, tour operators, biking and walking resources,

-resources, car share and rental information, timetables, maps
+car share and rental information, timetables, maps and other

-and other pertinent information.
-These links are helpful
+pertinent information.
+These links are helpful whether using

-whether using public transportation for your entire trip or
+public transportation for your entire trip or flying longer

-flying longer distances and then using public transportation
+distances and then using public transportation locally.
+They are

-locally.
-They are also helpful when combining public
+also helpful when combining public transportation with tours,

-transportation with tours, bicycling, walking and other forms
+bicycling, walking and other forms of car-free travel.

-destination categories such as national parks, ski resorts,
+categories such as national parks, ski resorts, beaches, state

-beaches, state parks, major cities and other popular
+parks, major cities and other popular destinations.
+Current

-destinations.
-Current information will also be updated as new
+information will also be updated as new information is discovered

 comments, suggestions, criticisms and any details you feel should